Pi4J/pi4j.github.io/content/about/info-v3.md

 git clone https://github.com/Pi4J/pi4j
 ```

-Pi4J V3 is not yet released, but can already use version `3.0.0-SNAPSHOT` for testing if you add the snapshot Maven repository to your pom-file.
+Pi4J V3 is not yet released, but you can already use version `3.0.0-SNAPSHOT` for testing if you add the snapshot Maven repository to your pom-file.

 ```xml
 <repositories>